jod35/Building_web_Applications_with_FastAPI.github.io/03/index.md

 print(new_user)
 ```

-This will give us the result of
+When we run `schemas.py`, this will give us the string representation of the `User` object as shown below.
 ```
 id=1 username='username123' email='username@email.com'
 ```